inet-framework/inet/doc/src/users-guide/ch-ipv4.rst

 .. _ug:sec:ipv4:icmp:

-Icmp
+ICMP
 ----

-The :ned:`Icmp` module implements the Internet Control Message Protocol (ICMP).
+The Internet Control Message Protocol (ICMP) can be modeled with the :ned:`Icmp` module.
 ICMP is the error reporting and diagnostic mechanism of the Internet.
-It uses the services of IP, so it is a transport layer protocol, but unlike TCP or UDP, it is not used to transfer user data.
-It cannot be separated from IP because the routing errors are reported by ICMP.
+It uses the services of IPv4, so it is a transport layer protocol, but unlike TCP or UDP, it is not used to transfer user data.
+It cannot be separated from IPv4, because the routing errors are reported by ICMP.

 The :ned:`Icmp` module can be used to send error messages and ping